pacs-course/pacs-examples/Examples/src/Templates/Fibonacci/README.md

-#COmpting Fibonacci numbers (possibly) at compile time#
+#Compting Fibonacci numbers (possibly) at compile time#

 We compute compile-time the Nth Fibonacci number (of course N should be known at compile time).

-We show three options, one using template class specialization, compatible with c++98, the second, much more flexible (and simpler) that uses a recursive coxnstexpr function.
+We show three options, one using template class specialization, compatible with C++98, the second, much more flexible (and simpler) that uses a recursive constexpr function.
 The latter has also the advantage that it works also if `N` is not known at compile time but at run time.
 In the latter case, it resolves as an ordinary recursive function.
 Il `N` is a constant expression instead, the result is